 - 1. Maintain a Cumulative Grade Point Average (CGPA) of 2.75 in major course work. - 2.
 Maintain a CGPA of 2.50 in all course work. - 3.
-Must pass each practicum course with a B (3.0) and fulfill all of the requirements associated with each practicum course. - 4.
-Maintain scheduled hours every semester.
+Make satisfactory progress toward fulfillment of all clinical competencies and psychomotor proficiencies. - 4.
+Maintain scheduled hours every semester. - 5.
+Subjective personal characteristics will be taken into consideration (i.e. respect, responsibility, honesty, etc.) - 6.
+Must follow all ATEP Policies and Procedures.